 Further, the Applicant must demonstrate stable and/or improving performance as measured by this ratio, demonstrating substantial compliance for the three years prior to application.

-Days Cash On Hand is defined as cash as shown on the Applicant’s financial statements divided by the quotient of operating expenses divided by 365.

 The Operating Margin (also known as the “working capital reserve”) is defined as (unrestricted operating revenues less unrestricted operating expenses + interest cost + depreciation) divided by unrestricted revenues.

 If facilities are being leased, then the Operating Margin is defined as (unrestricted operating revenues less unrestricted operating expenses + facility lease payment + real property taxes + depreciation) divided by unrestricted revenues.

-Days Cash On Hand and Fund Balance will be exclusive of any bond proceeds and may include federal funds receivable for services already rendered or for expenditures previously incurred.
+Days Cash On Hand will be exclusive of any bond proceeds and may include federal funds receivable for services already rendered or for expenditures previously incurred.

 The Applicant’s Current Ratio should be at least 150% at the time of application.